What are the day to day operations of this route?

 What else should I know?

 Arnold & Brownberry Bread delivers many well-known name brand quality products, and has been GROWING with its aggressive marketing efforts!
 Route is recession proof, and located in a solid, stable, productive area.
-Arnold & Bimbo Bread routes are currently the highest demanded distributorships… As an added incentive Bimbo Bakery gives a $200 monthly pay allowance for wearing their shirts and displaying the company logo’s (this is an additional $2,400 per year not figured into the above gross).
+Arnold & Bimbo Bread routes are currently the highest demanded distributorships… As an added incentive Bimbo Bakery gives a monthly pay allowance for wearing their shirts and displaying the company logo’s.
 Don’t hesitate on this one!
 Financing available with $45k down!
 Priced at $150,000!
 Contact Us About This Route Here!